Neurological disorder: Classification

+Treatments

+There are a wide range of treatments for neurological disorders from surgery to neural rehabilitation.
+Neurotherapy relies on knowledge from traditional medicine and uses a scientific approach and evidence-based practice.
+Some of its methods are non-invasive.
+Neurotherapy is a medical treatment that involves the targeted systemic administration of an energetic stimulus or chemical agent to a specific neurological area.
+Some neuromodulation techniques are still considered alternative medicine (medical procedures that are not easily integrated into the mainstream healthcare model) due to their novelty and lack of supporting evidence.
+The wide range of neurotherapy methods can be divided into four domains depending on the use of energy stimulation: acoustic energy, electric energy, electromagnetic radiation, and magnetic energy.

 Mental functioning

-A neurological examination can, to some extent, assess the impact of neurological damage and disease on brain function in terms of behavior, memory or cognition.
+A neurological examination can, to some extent, assess the impact of neurological damage and disease on brain function in terms of behavior, memory, or cognition.
 Behavioral neurology specializes in this area.
 In addition, clinical neuropsychology uses neuropsychological assessment to precisely identify and track problems in mental functioning, usually after some sort of brain injury or neurological impairment.

 Alternatively, a condition might first be detected through the presence of abnormalities in mental functioning, and further assessment may indicate an underlying neurological disorder.
 There are sometimes unclear boundaries in the distinction between disorders treated within neurology, and mental disorders treated within the other medical specialty of psychiatry, or other mental health professions such as clinical psychology.
-In practice, cases may present as one type but be assessed as more appropriate to the other.
+In practice, cases may present as one type, but be assessed as more appropriate to the other.
 Neuropsychiatry deals with mental disorders arising from specific identified diseases of the nervous system.

 One area that can be contested is in cases of idiopathic neurological symptoms - conditions where the cause cannot be established.
-It can be decided in some cases, perhaps by exclusion of any accepted diagnosis, that higher-level brain/mental activity is causing symptoms, rather than the symptoms originating in the area of the nervous system from which they may appear to originate.
-Classic examples are "functional" seizures, sensory numbness, "functional" limb weakness and functional neurological deficit ("functional" in this context is usually contrasted with the old term "organic disease").
-Such cases may be contentiously interpreted as being "psychological" rather than "neurological".
-Some cases may be classified as mental disorders, for example as conversion disorder, if the symptoms appear to be causally linked to emotional states or responses to social stress or social contexts.
+It can be decided in some cases, perhaps by exclusion of any accepted diagnosis, that higher-level brain/mental activity is causing symptoms, referred to as functional symptoms, rather than the symptoms originating in the area of the nervous system from which they may appear to originate.
+Cases involving these symptoms are classified as functional disorders ("functional" in this context is usually contrasted with the old term "organic disease").
+For example, in functional neurologic disorder (FND), those affected present with various neurological symptoms such as functional seizures, numbness, paresthesia, and weakness, among others.
+Such cases may be contentiously interpreted as being "psychological" rather than "neurological." conversion disorder, If the onset functional symptoms appear to be causally linked to emotional states or responses to social stress or social contexts, it may be referred to as conversion disorder.